 - Season with salt and pepper.
 Then, coat generously with flour.
 Dust off any excess flour.Pro tip- The flour adds caramelization and also helps thicken the sauce.
 But, any excess can burn in the oil giving it a bitter taste.
 So, dust off well any excess flour.

-- In a heavy-bottom pan or Dutch oven, over medium to high heat, add 1 tablespoon oil and add the meat pieces.
+- In a heavy-bottom pan or Dutch oven, over medium to high heat, add 1 tbsp oil and add the meat pieces.
 Do not crowd the pan.
-Do this in batches.Pro tip - Adding too many pieces at once will stew not sear, so best to do this in batches.
+Do this in batches.Pro tip – Adding too many pieces at once will stew not sear, so best to do this in batches.

 - Use a meat tong to turn the meat and get an even color on all sides.
 Adjust the heat from medium to high, so you get good caramelization.
 Remove from the pan and set aside.
 Pro tip - If the meat is stuck to the pan, do not forcibly remove it.
 It means it needs more time.
 Try again in a minute.